endim8/toggleprecisiontouchpad/README.md

 # toggletouchpad
-script to toggle touchpad for laptops
+script to toggle touchpad for precision touchpad laptops

 **UPDATE**